tgentry300/backend-epithet-generator/instructions/sprint_a.md

     [os.path.join()](https://pymotw.com/3/os.path/index.html#building-paths), and the PROJECT_ROOT variable to load environment variables automatically from the .env file.
 5. Instantiate and return an instance of Flask from the configure_app function.
-6. Use the configure_app function to assign an instance of the Flask application to a variable identifier labeled app.
+6. Use the configure_app function to assign an instance of the Flask application to a variable labeled app.

 ### In the .env File
 Add to following to the .env file.
-The FLASK_APP environment variable tells flask which file to use to load applications, and the FLASK_ENV environment variable is used to tell flask which environment configuration to use.
+The FLASK_APP environment variable tells Flask which file & variable to use when loading applications, and the FLASK_ENV environment variable is used to tell Flask which environment configuration to use.
 Flask defaults to production if FLASK_ENV is not defined, which disables flask debugging, so setting FLASK_ENV to development prevents configuring the Flask debug parameter.
 If FLASK_ENV is set to development, debugging is automatically enabled.
 ```bash